Richard Rodriguez

-Richard Rodriguez (born July 31, 1944) is an American writer who became famous as the author of Hunger of Memory: The Education of Richard Rodriguez (1982), a narrative about his intellectual development.
+Richard Rodriguez (born July 31, 1944) is an American writer who became famous as the author of the 1982 autobiography Hunger of Memory: The Education of Richard Rodriguez, a narrative about his intellectual development.

 Early life

-He was born on July 31, 1944, into a Mexican immigrant family in San Francisco, California where he spoke Spanish until age 6.
+Rodriguez was born on July 31, 1944, into a Mexican immigrant family in San Francisco, California where he spoke Spanish until age 6.
+His father was a manual laborer and his mother was a typist.
 As a youth in Sacramento, California, he delivered newspapers and worked as a gardener.

 Education

-Rodriguez went to Catholic school starting from age 6 at Sacred Heart School in Sacramento and graduated from Christian Brothers High School.
+Rodriguez went to Catholic school starting from age 6 at Sacred Heart School in Sacramento and graduated from Bishop Armstrong High School.

-He received a BA from Stanford University in English in 1967, an MA in philosophy from Columbia University in 1969, and was a PhD candidate in English Renaissance literature at the University of California, Berkeley from 1969 to 1972.
+He received a Bachelor of Arts from Stanford University in English in 1967, an Master of Arts in philosophy from Columbia University in 1969, and was a PhD candidate in English Renaissance literature at the University of California, Berkeley from 1969 to 1972.
 He also attended the Warburg Institute in London on a Fulbright fellowship in order to conduct research for his doctoral dissertation but ultimately did not complete the degree.